ssh2457/Algorithms-and-Data-structures-practice/README.md

 This is for practicing algorithms and data structures in c++.

-Week1: Implement array, stack, queue, linked list and hash.
+Week1: Implement array, stack, queue, linked list and hash.\n
 Week2: Implement recursive functions.